-The anti-inflammatory properties of ginger have been praised for centuries, and scientific studies have confirmed its benefits.
+The anti-inflammatory properties of ginger have been praised for centuries, and scientific studies have confirmed it.

 Cinnamon is a popular spice often used to flavor baked treats.
 But cinnamon is more than just a delicious additive in our cakes.
-Studies have proven that the spice has anti-inflammatory properties, which could help to ease swelling.
+Studies have shown that the spice has anti-inflammatory properties, which can ease swelling.

 Keep a good supply of cinnamon on hand and sprinkle it in your coffee or tea, and on top of your breakfast cereal.

 The anti-inflammatory properties of garlic have been proven to ease arthritis symptoms.
-And a little bit goes a long way in many dishes.
+A little bit can go a long way.
 Use fresh garlic in almost any savory dish for added flavor and health benefits.

-If cayenne is just too hot for your liking, you’ll be happy to know that the milder black pepper has been identified for its anti-inflammatory properties as well.
-Known as the “King of Spices,” black pepper has been valued for its flavor and anti-bacterial, antioxidant, and anti-inflammatory benefits.
+If cayenne is too hot for your liking, you’ll be happy to know that the milder black pepper has been identified for its anti-inflammatory properties as well.
+Known as the “King of Spices,” black pepper has been valued for its flavor and antibacterial, antioxidant, and anti-inflammatory benefits.

 Studies have shown that the chemical compounds of black pepper, particularly piperine, may be effective in the early acute inflammatory process.

 Cloves have been used as an expectorant, and to treat upset stomach, nausea, and inflammation of the mouth and throat.
-Research is still mixed, but evidence shows that clove may have anti-inflammatory properties.
+Research is still mixed, but evidence suggests that they may have anti-inflammatory properties.

 Powdered clove works well in baked goods and in some savory dishes, like hearty soups and stews.
 You can also use whole cloves to infuse both flavor and nutrition into hot drinks like tea or cider.